keremperq/MarkastokProductReport/README.md

 Url_report = "https://github.com/keremperq/MarkastokProductReport/blob/main/markastok_report.pptx"

-Cheerio library is used for this project. (link = "https://cheerio.js.org/")
+Cheerio library is used for this project. ("https://cheerio.js.org/")

 Challenges:
 	I can say that I had difficulty in understanding the system at first, since it is an area that I do not know at all.